JohnathenHarker/2detTELA/README.md

 If you used `./install.sh`, you can skip this step.
 Otherwise, compile the source code  by executing `./compile.sh`.
 ## Run Experiments
 Call `Python3 benchmarkname.py` to run a benchmark.
+Each benchmark skript contains the variables `TIMEOUT` and `CORES`.
+Change these to adjust the timeout of the determinisations and the number of parallel executions.

 The `.hoa` files of the automata for each benchmark get stored in a seperate folder in the folder `temp_hoas`.
 The `.csv` file with the evaluation of the benchmark gets stored in the folder `results`.
+After finishing the first determinisation, the skrip shows the progress of the determinisations.

 Each Python skrip runs one benchmark:
 - `benchmarkA.py`: 2000 automata with 12 states and 1.12 nondeterministic choices (avg.) per state.
 Random acceptance conditions range from lenght 2 to 21 (in DNF).
 The timeout is 120s.
+Compares Spot and determinisation via product.
+- `benchmarkB.py`: 500 automata with 12 states and 1.12 nondeterministic choices (avg.) per state.
+Acceptance condition where Spot struggles.
+The timeout is 300s.
+Compares Spot and determinisation via product.